mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 colonies, so the worlds would be his before the Pirians could react.
 He named this new area the Tijian Expanse.
-Officially, these were to be mining colonies, providing ore and raw materials to fuel the Tijian Khaganate’s rebuilding efforts.
+Officially, these were to be mining colonies, providing ore and raw materials to fuel the Tijian Khaganate's rebuilding efforts.
 In truth, Tiji wished to establish an inhabited zone as a de facto barrier against potential colonization by the Zhodani Consulate.